home-assistant/home-assistant.io/source/_docs/scripts.markdown

   do_something:
     sequence:
       - service: script.get_ready_for_something
-      - alias: Repeat the sequence AS LONG AS the conditions are true
+      - alias: "Repeat the sequence AS LONG AS the conditions are true"
         repeat:
           while:
             - condition: state